ciraofonseca367/CandlesGit/README.md

 I would definitelly accept contributions and suggestions!

-We can find me at ciro.nola@gmail.com
+You can find me at ciro.nola@gmail.com